Leicester - Southampton: How to watch live, team news, odds, prediction

 Team news

-Southampton were without Alex McCarthy, Jannik Vestergaard, Oriol Romeu, Nathan Redmond and Che Adams for the win against Liverpool.
-Redmond and Vestergaard will still be missing for this game, while Moussa Djenepo is out and Danny Ings has tested positive for COVID-19 and is due to miss this game after his period of self-isolation will only end on Friday.
+Nathan Redmond and Jannik Vestergaard remain out for Southampton, while Moussa Djenepo is also out and Danny Ings has tested positive for COVID-19 and is due to miss this game after his period of self-isolation only ends on Friday.
 Michael Obafemia and Nathan Tella are also out for Saints.

 Odds and ends (full odds provided by our partner, PointsBet)